p1u3o/org.firestormviewer.FirestormViewer/README.md

 #### Notes
-* This is not affiliated with either The Firestorm Project or Linden Labs.

-* Your home folder will appear empty because of the bind mount.
-Documents, Downloads, Pictures and Music will appear as normal.

-* This does not build the viewer itself, however it is planned.
+* This branch does not build the viewer from source, there is a compile branch but it lacks FMOD.

-* Enabling voice for the first time will create a wine prefix to run the Win32 Vivox plugin.
+* Enabling voice for the first time will create a wine prefix to run the Windows Vivox voice plugin.